 Big if True Science Accelerator (BiTS)

-A 15-week, part-time accelerator for scientists and technologists to design and pitch ambitious R&D programs.
-Applications for Americas Cohort are live.
+A part-time accelerator for scientists and technologists to design and pitch ambitious R&D programs.
+Applications for Americas and Japan cohorts are live.

 About